Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

-We were also interested in whether recycling helps estimate the covariance structure of the target distribution.
-To investigate this, we computed the top eigenvalue and eigenvector of the empirical covariance matrix for each chain.
-We then calculated the angle between the empirical eivenvector and the plane spanned by the $\ell$ true leading principal components.
-This angle should be close to 0 when the eigenvector is estimated well.
-To ensure identifiability of the direction, we chose $\ell = \min\{ j: \sigma_j^2 < \sigma_1^2 / 2 \}$ in all our simulations, where $\sigma_j^2$ denotes the $j$th largest eigenvalue of the true covariance matrix.
-The ratios of ESSs in estimating the angle as well as the eigenvalues are shown in Fig.~\ref{fig:Gaussian_cov_est}.
-We plotted the ratios against the length of Markov chains.
+The ratios of ESS in estimating the angle as well as the eigenvalues are shown in Fig.~\ref{fig:Gaussian_cov_est}.
+We plot the ratios against the lengths of Markov chains.
 The direction of the principal component cannot be well estimated by shorter chains of lengths $\sim 200$ even with recycling, but recycling conveys a substantial advantage as the chains are run longer.
+While here the ESS ratios vary substantially as a function of chain lengths, this dependence seems to be unique to this particular summary statistics --- we show in Appendix~\ref{app:ess_ratio_as_function_of_chain_length} that, for the other statistics, the magnitudes of ESS gains from recycling are independent of the chain lengths.

-The relative performance of NUTS with and without recycling is similarly summarized in Fig.~\ref{fig:Gaussian_NUTS_comparison}.
+Similar performance comparisons of NUTS with and without recycling are provided in Fig.~\ref{fig:Gaussian_NUTS_comparison}.
 The average trajectory length was $2^9 = 512$, out of which $2^4 - 1 = 15$ samples were recycled.